Terms & Conditions

 f) to the maximum extent permitted by law, we are not liable for any loss or damage suffered by you or any third party arising from us processing any payment using the Payment Details.
 You unconditionally indemnify us and our officers, employees, and agents in respect of any loss (including but not limited to direct, indirect or consequential losses and legal costs on a full indemnity basis), costs, expenses, liability or damages arising from our reliance on the accuracy of the Payment Details provided by you.

-g) the processing of any payments using the Payment Details will also be subject to the provisions of any applicable tailored policies, protocols or procedures document which may be provided to you by us in writing prior to any payments being processed.
+g) the processing of any payments using the Payment Details will also be subject to the provisions of any tailored policies, protocols or procedures document which may be provided to you by us prior to any payments being processed.

 We acknowledge that where the Australian Consumer Law applies, there are certain consumer guarantees that apply to our Services.